Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Experimental Realization.

-\section{Experimental Realization}
+\section{Experimental Realization.}

-We now delve into the experimental realization of engineering the multispin interactions.
+We now delve into the experimental realization of engineering the interactions between multispin components.
 Here, we use the alkaline-earth-like atoms $^{173}$Yb as an example to present our proposal.
-It has the perfect decoupling of the nuclear spin $I=5/2$ from the electronic angular momentum $J=0$, which gives rise to six internal states for both its ground term $^1$S$_0$ and the meta-stable excited term $^3$P$_0$, as shown in Fig.\ref{fig:experimental-setup}.
-We choose the hyperfine states with $m_I=5/2$, $1/2$, $-3/2$ of $^1$S$_0$ as the pseudo-spin $A$, $B$, and $C$, respectively.
-The atoms are initially prepared in these three pseudo-spins.
-Subsequently, the coupling between pseudo-spin $A$ (or $C$) and $B$ is generated via the Lambda-type transition through the intermediate state $m_I=3/2$ (or $-1/2$) of $^3$P$_0$, respectively.
-At this stage, the transition strength is not only determined by the dipole interaction in real space but also evaluated by the transition matrix element in the spin space, i.e., the Clebsch-Gordan (CG) coefficients.
-Therefore, the quantity $\eta^{c}_\sigma$ in Eq.(\ref{eq:hamiltonian-start-ca}) and $\eta^{L}_\sigma$ in Eq.(\ref{eq:hamiltonian-start-la}) represent the corresponding CG coefficients in each transitions.
-As illustrated in Fig.\ref{fig:experimental-setup}, it is worth highlighting that the CG coefficient associated with the transition between pseudo-spin $B$ and the $m_I=3/2$ state of $^3$P$_0$ exhibits a negative value, in contrast to the positive values observed for the other transitions depicted.
-This results in the sign of $U_{ABC}$ in Eq.(\ref{eq:h-int2-in-lattice}) being opposite to that of $U_{AB}$ and $U_{BC}$ in Eq.(\ref{eq:h-int1-in-lattice}).
+It has the perfect decoupling of the nuclear spin $I=5/2$ from the electronic angular momentum $J=0$, which gives rise to six internal states (i.e. the total angular momentum $F=5/2$) for both its ground term $^1$S$_0$ and the excited term $^3$P$_0$, as shown in Fig.\ref{fig:experimental-setup}.
+For the alkaline-earth-like atoms, $^3$P$_0$ provides metastable internal states with a long lifetime on the order of milliseconds, and the magic wavelength lattice ensures that $^1$S$_0$ and $^3$P$_0$ states are loaded in the same lattice \cite{Ludlow2015Jun-rmp}.
+We alternatively use the hyperfine states of $^1$S$_0$ and $^3$P$_0$ to represent $\ket{g_\sigma}$ in the model shown in Fig.\ref{fig:Lambda-transition}, and respectively employ higher excited states with $F=7/2$ and $3/2$ as the intermediate state $\ket{e_\sigma}$.
+Specifically for the three-component model studied in Sec.\ref{sec:phase}, we choose the hyperfine states with $m_F=-5/2$ and $-1/2$ of $^1$S$_0$ as the pseudo-spin $A$ and $C$, and $m_F=-3/2$ of $^3$P$_0$ as $B$, respectively.
+The atoms are initially prepared in these three spin components.
+Subsequently, the coupling between spin $A$ (or $C$) and $B$ is generated via the $\Lambda$-type transition through the intermediate excited state $\ket{F,m_F}=\ket{7/2,-5/2}$ (or $\ket{3/2,-3/2}$), respectively.
+As illustrated in Fig.\ref{fig:experimental-setup}, it is worth highlighting that the CG coefficient associated with the transition between $^3$P$_0$ and the $F=3/2$ excited states exhibits a negative value, in contrast to the positive values observed for the other transitions depicted.
+When preparing $U_{\rm bare}<0$, it results in $U_{1}=U_{CA}^{BB}=U_{\rm bare}\cdot[\sqrt{\frac{2}{7}}\sqrt{\frac{5}{7}}(-\sqrt{\frac{4}{15}})\sqrt{\frac{1}{15}}]>0$ in Eq.(\ref{eq:h-int2-in-lattice}), $U_{AB}^{BA}=U_{\rm bare}\cdot(\sqrt{\frac{2}{7}}\sqrt{\frac{5}{7}})^2<0$ and $U_{BC}^{CB}=U_{\rm bare}\cdot(-\sqrt{\frac{4}{15}}\sqrt{\frac{1}{15}})^2<0$ used in Eq.(\ref{eq:h-int1-in-lattice}).
 Hence the setups support to simultaneously engineer the attractive and repulsive interactions.